13th Expeditionary Sustainment Command: Symbolism

 The octagon reinforced by the saltire refers to the unit's mission of supporting the combat, combat support and combat service support organizations of the Corps.
 The star symbolizes the many far reaching missions of the command, and having thirteen points, the star also alludes to its numerical designation.
 The octagon is a symbol of regeneration; it alludes to the combat service support functions of the unit as consistently renewing the strength and vigor of the Corps.

 Yellow (substituted for Quartermaster buff) alludes to the supply and service functions of the command.
 Scarlet (substituted for Ordnance crimson and Transportation brick red) alludes to the maintenance and transportation functions of the command.
 The blue represents other support rendered by the command.
 This combination identifies the colors which are used in the flags of combat service support organizations.

 Earthquake Relief, Managua, Nicaragua

-Soldiers of the 13th ESC first deployed as the 13th Support Brigade in response to the Managua earthquake, where its soldiers served at Camp Christine, Managua, Nicaragua, assisting in disaster relief from 23 December 1972 to 19 January 1973.
+Soldiers of the 13th ACSC first deployed as the 13th Support Brigade in response to the Managua earthquake, where its soldiers served at Camp Christine, Managua, Nicaragua, assisting in disaster relief from 23 December 1972 to 19 January 1973.
 Units of the 13th deployed in Nicaragua included: